Vai al contenuto principale

 The course will include the following themes:

-human activities, with applied case studies; ecosystem services in marine, freshwater and terrestrial environments; methods of monitoring plant and animal biodiversity changes; principles and techniques for the ex situ conservation and long-term storage of genetic resources of wild and cultivated plants by means of gene and seed banking.
+1. Sustainable human-environment interactions from a biological perspective.
+Climate change and biodiversity conservation with particular stress on the impact of human activities, with applied case studies; ecosystem services in marine, freshwater and terrestrial environments; methods of monitoring plant and animal biodiversity changes; principles and techniques for the ex situ conservation and long-term storage of genetic resources of wild and cultivated plants by means of gene and seed banking, development of urbanization, their impact on the environment and potential consequences.

 quantitative analysis, absolute vs comparative methods, basic principles of instrumental